-Although the October Country Inn is located in the tiny town of Bridgewater Corners, Vermont our guests enjoy the quiet of a small country town yet are still a mere fifteen minute drive to either Woodstock or Killington and all that these more well-known destinations have to offer.
+Although the October Country Inn (check us out) is located in the hamlet of Bridgewater Corners, Vermont our guests enjoy the quiet of a small country town yet are still a mere fifteen minute drive to either Woodstock or Killington and all that these more well-known destinations have to offer.
 One such attraction is the rich history of this area of Vermont, especially Woodstock.
 Although it might take a little digging to uncover it.
 Did you ever wonder what life was like in Woodstock during the Civil War, or the role Woodstock played in the war effort.
 Did you know that the Civil War began on April 12, 1861, and on May 2, 1861 Woodstock sent a brigade of light

 infantry to join the cause of the Union Army?
 Did you know that Billings Farm was converted into Camp Dike to train new recruits?
 Did you know that Woodstock’s First Congregational Chuch, established in 1801, four years after Vermont’s constitution outlawed slavery, played a prominent role in helping escaped slaves find sanctuary?
 This is just a sampling of Woodstock’s historic role during these troubled times.
 If you want to learn more, you’re in luck.
 You have three paths you can follow.